History of Web Typography

-In his presentation, “Universal Typography,” Tim Brown, Head of Typography for Adobe Typekit and Adobe Type, claims: “The web is the best place for text.
-Unlike a printed artifact, text at a URL can be searched, copied, translated, linked to other documents.
-It can be printed.
-It’s convenient.
-It’s accessible.”
-(Brown 2014) Since the invention of the Internet, text has always played a major role on the web.
-In its two and a half decades of existence, the web has revolutionized our daily communication, interaction, and business transaction, but the true transformation of typography to the web only took off in the last few years.
-For the first twenty years, the web had gone through many changes such as adopting web standards, using CSS for layouts, and focusing on content strategy.
+Since the invention of the Internet, text plays a major role on the web.
+For thirty years, the web has revolutionized our daily communications, interactions, and business transactions, but the true transformation of typography to the web only took off in the last few years.
+For the first twenty years, the web had gone through many changes, such as adopting web standards, using CSS for layouts, and processing dynamic data.
 Even though the web embraced text from the beginning, they were not well integrated until recent years.

-On December 12, 1990, web inventor Tim Berners-Lee published the first web site ever on the Internet after he figured out the basic concept of the web including Uniform Resource Locator (URL), Hypertext Transfer Protocol (HTTP), and Hypertext Markup Language (HTML).
-In addition, he created the browser and wrote the software to run the web server.
+On December 12, 1990, Tim Berners-Lee published the first website on the Internet after he figured out the concept of Uniform Resource Locator (URL), Hypertext Transfer Protocol (HTTP), and Hypertext Markup Language (HTML).
 The project Berners-Lee launched was about the World Wide Web, in which he defined, “a wide-area hypermedia information retrieval initiative aiming to give universal access to a large universe of documents.”
-(Berners-Lee 1990) The site has nothing but texts and links to other documents.
-As a result, the site still works today as it did when the project was first published twenty-five years ago, which is impressive, despite the changes and advancements in web technologies.
+(Berners-Lee 1990) His site has only texts and links to other documents.
+As a result, it still works today as it did thirty years ago despite the changes and advancements in web technologies.

 Type on Screen

-In the mid-1990s, type designer Matthew Carter gave birth to Georgia and Verdana, two widely used typefaces for screen-based media.
-Commissioned by Microsoft specifically for texts on web pages, both of these typefaces were designed first in bitmaps (to match the pixels of the screen resolutions at the time) and then translated into outline fonts.
-To make text legible and readable on screen, Carter had meticulously designed these fonts with large x-height, open aperture and generous space.
-In addition to Georgia and Verdana, the web could only display system fonts such as Arial, Helvetica, and Times New Roman, which are available on all computers.
+In the mid-1990s, Matthew Carter designed Georgia and Verdana—two widely used typefaces for screen-based media.
+Commissioned by Microsoft specifically for texts on webpages, Georgia and Verdana were designed first in bitmaps to match the pixels of the screen resolutions at the time and then translated into outline fonts.
+For legibility and readability on screens, Carter designed these fonts with large x-height, open aperture, and generous space.

 Image as Text

-As graphic design was making the transition to the web from mid-1990s to mid-2000s, designers wanted to use more typefaces than just the handful that come with the operating system.
+As graphic design was making the transition to the web from mid-1990s to mid-2000s, designers wanted to use more typefaces than just the handful that came with the operating system: Georgia, Verdana, Arial, Helvetica, and Times New Roman.
 The simplest alternative was to use image as text.
-One of the advantages of using this method is that designers didn’t have deal with font licensing.
-Designers could use any typefaces available on their computer, but the downside was that each piece of text had to be sliced up individually in tools like Photoshop.
+Designers could use any typefaces available on their computer, but the downside was that each piece of text had to be sliced up individually using tools such as Photoshop and Illustrator.
 One popular site that used images as texts was The New Yorker.
-To be consistent with its printed publication, each headline on The New Yorker web site served up images as texts in order to use NY Vogue Goat as its branded typeface.
-Until November 2010 when the publication started using Typekit to serve its custom fonts, someone’s job at The New Yorker was to slice up those images.
+To be consistent with its printed publication, each headline on the newyorker.com served up images as texts in order to use NY Vogue Goat as its branded typeface.
+Until November 2010 when the publication started using Typekit to serve its custom fonts, someone’s job at he publication was to slice up those images every day.

 Image Replacement Techniques